vinh-3/postgres-docker-template/README.md

 # postgres-docker-template

-This repository provides a simple docker-compose file template to run postgres using docker.
+This repository provides a simple `docker-compose.yml` file template to run postgres using docker.

 ### Getting started